 Please do not send your child to school too soon after an illness as we often find they are not strong enough to cope with a full day.
 If your child has to be away from school for a long period due to illness your child's teacher will be happy to discuss a homework programme with you.

 If your child has to leave school during the day to visit the doctor or dentist, please make sure that the school office is notified in writing beforehand.
-Evidence of the appointment should be provided.

 Medicines